We received an email from a well-meaning Evangelical who asked:

 (CHRI Radio, broadcast July 24, 2007)

 The Evangelical Chuck Swindoll criticized Catholicism pointing at Romans 8:1, "Therefore there is now no condemnation for those who are in Christ Jesus."
-I think a big question about Romans 8:1 is this: What does it mean to be "in Christ Jesus"?
+A big question about Romans 8:1 is this: What does it mean to be "in Christ Jesus"?
 If someone is sinning in a grave way we would question whether they are "in Jesus Christ."
 We'd say they have through free will left communion with Christ, and are therefore no longer "in Christ".
 That's why we want to refuse communion to pro-abortion politicians who try to get votes by claiming Catholicism.

 Being in Christ Jesus is a moment to moment thing and after our born again experience, there are many times when a Christian has to look in the mirror and ask "where am I at with the Lord today?"
 Catholics believe that we must continue to be in the presence of God in order to remain free of condemnation.
 If we drift, we must come back.
 It is important to remember that the passage leading up to Romans 8:1 which says: